Internet of Things Cloud MQTT Brokers

 Thus, many subscribers can be subscribed to a variety of topics and, depending on these subscriptions, receive the information they need without communicating directly with the publisher.

-Among the server implementations of the broker (both on-premises and cloud), we can distinguish IBM WebSphere MQ; Mosquitto open source software solution based on Eurotech Everywhere Device Cloud, easily scalable and high-performance open server emqttd, allows you to serve more than a million connections; HiveMQ broker providing corporate security and maximum scalability.
+Among the server implementations of the broker (both on-premises and cloud), we can distinguish IBM WebSphere MQ; the Mosquitto open-source MQTT broker is based on Eurotech Everyware Device Cloud, easily scalable and high-performance open server emqttd, allows you to serve more than a million connections; HiveMQ broker providing corporate security and maximum scalability.
 The broker can store the data in the form of retained messages (need to subscribe with database client) so that new subscribers to the topic can get the last value straight away.
 The broker also keeps track of all the session’s information as the devices go on and off, called “persistent sessions”.

 The main advantages of MQTT broker are the following:

 - Solves the problem of vulnerable and insecure client connections